bcmpinc/kobowriter/README.md

 You can build the software, put it on a KOBO with XCSoar software, and launch it any way you see fit.

 > You do this at your own risk!

+If you do happen to brick your device, there's supposed to be a micro-SD card hidden inside the casing that contains two partitions, one for the firmware and one for your books (you only get to see this one while it's connected to your pc).
+This at least provides you an opportunity to revive your device, but you'll have to find instructions for this elsewhere.

 ### Installing the XCSoar launcher